AliChoukatli/CyberShield-Enterprise/03_IT_Helpdesk_&_Network_Troubleshooting/Documentation/Office_Deployment.md

+# 📦 Microsoft 365 Apps Deployment Using Office Deployment Tool (ODT) and PowerShell

+## 📝 Introduction

+This section guides you through the deployment of Microsoft 365 Apps (Office 365) and Visio Professional using the Office Deployment Tool (ODT) combined with a custom PowerShell script.
+The approach ensures a silent, customizable, and automated installation process tailored to your environment.

+You will start by uninstalling any existing Office installations to avoid conflicts, then prepare and customize the ODT configuration file, and finally deploy the applications efficiently across your Windows machines.

 ## 📦 Office 365 Deployment via ODT

 #### 🎯 *Objective : Install Microsoft 365 Apps (Office 365) and Visio Pro using Office Deployment Tool (ODT) with a custom PowerShell script.*